 The Norwegian adventure has already begun for our Iona Insider, Nina Sands.
-Last weekend she headed to Norway for a first-hand experience on some of the shore excursions Iona will offer during her maiden season when she launches in 2020.
+Last weekend she headed to Norway for a first-hand experience on some of the Norwegian shore excursions P&O Cruises Iona will offer during her maiden season when she launches in 2020.

 It’s time to get the adrenaline going with Nina’s day-by-day diary of her time in the Norwegian Fjords…

 Hands up if you’re up for a high-speed RIB boat ride.